 There is no point in being grown up if you can't be childish sometimes. -- Doctor Who

 "You know I like her.
 Scares the hell out of me sometimes, but I do like her.
-Just, uh, don't tell her that."
-Dr. Franklin about Ivanova. -- Babylon 5
+Just, uh, don't tell her that." -- Dr. Franklin talking about Commander Ivanova, Babylon 5

 Any sufficiently reliable magic is indistinguishable from technology -- Merlin

 "Blessed are the poor in spirit?
 Well, then, blessed are the Trekkies, too.
 Theirs is the Kingdom of Heaven." -- The Dreams our Stuff is Made Of by Thomas M. Disch